LathikaGS/FaceLog-Smart-Attendance-System/README.md

 # FaceLog: Smart Attendance System

-Welcome to FaceCloud, a sophisticated attendance system that leverages facial recognition technology for accurate identification and integrates seamlessly with the cloud for efficient attendance management.
+Welcome to FaceLog, a sophisticated attendance system that leverages facial recognition technology for accurate identification and integrates seamlessly with the cloud for efficient attendance management.

 ## Overview